 - Seize the best moment to escape, such as when you are not being carefully monitored. - It is important to take care of yourself!
 Think of your diet, your personal hygiene and your health. - If you need help, you can call the phone number 112.
-It is free and the call will not be registered. - You can also download the app 112 to reach the emergency services.
+It is free of charge.

+You can also download the app 112 to reach the emergency services.